Divorced at Midyear? Here's How to Handle Your Taxes

 Divorces can get incredibly complicated — particularly when tax season rolls around.

-When you and your husband or wife split up, you’re going to face a number of different (and sometime difficult) choices in terms of your filing status.
-Those choices may also restrict your access to certain tax credits, deductions, or impact on how much you can claim for dependents.
+When you and your husband or wife split up, you’re going to face a lot of different (and sometimes difficult) choices regarding your filing status.
+Those choices may also restrict your access to certain tax credits, deductions, or impact how much you can claim for dependents.

 Don’t let all of these complications overwhelm you, because we’re here to help.

-To guide you through the process, we’ll explain the different filing statuses available to you pre-divorce and post-divorce, whether alimony and legal fees are tax deductible, and who can claim any children you might have on your return after the divorce.
+To guide you through the process of filing taxes after divorce, we’ll explain how to determine your tax filing status post-divorce, whether alimony and legal fees are tax deductible, and who can claim any children you might have on your return after the divorce.

 Key Takeaways